Hxucaa/leancloud-utility/README.md

 TBD

 # How to release?
 Before releasing run the following two commands to generate transipled es5 code and documentation.
-We are using [semantic versioning](http://semver.org/): `0(Major).1(Minor).0(Patch)`
+We are using [semantic versioning](http://semver.org/):
-1. Run `npm publish` to publish
+1. Run `git log --oneline` and cherry pick changes to edit the CHANGELOG.md file
-3. Commit and push change to phabricator

-# How to update?
-1. Run `git commit -am "message"` to commit you changes
+2. Run `git commit -am "message"` to commit you work
-2. Run `npm version <update_type>` to update the version, this will automatically change the version number in package.json and add a tag to the repo
+3. Run `npm version <update_type>` to update the version, this will automatically change the version number in package.json and add a tag to the repo
-2. Run `npm publish` to publish
+4. Run `npm publish` to publish
 3. Run `git push --follow-tags` - this will push two commits, one for your changes and one for npm versioning.

 ## Why versioning?